chantelspicer/SASPortfolioProjects/README.md

 ## Lessons Learned:

-An important lesson I learned was the significance of naming conventions, particularly while importing Excel data into SAS.
+An important lesson I learned was the significance of naming conventions, mainly while importing Excel data into SAS.
 Initially, the column names were not properly named, which caused confusion and difficulties in writing syntax.
 To resolve this, I had to use the label function to rename the columns, which made it easier to work with the data.
 However upon reflection, it would have been more efficient to rename the columns within Excel, thus the columns would have been imported to their appropriate column names in SAS.
 I also learned about the importance of data cleaning, as the dataset contained some missing values and outliers that needed to be addressed before starting the analysis.
-Overall, these lessons helped me to optimize my data analysis process, improved my analytical skills, and produced more accurate results.
+Overall, these lessons helped me to optimize my data analysis process, improve my analytical skills, and produce more accurate results.

 ## Examples: